 We had family over recently and I made this Vegan Breakfast Biscuit Casserole for breakfast the next morning.
 The casserole baking in the oven created a savory aroma that made its way through the house.
 It was a delicious way to welcome our rising guests.
 Don’t you love it when things work out like that!
+Some of our other favorite vegan breakfasts include Tofu Scramble and Vegan Chai Muffins.
+I need to have more guests over I guess!

 I love having friends or family over.
 And I love surprising them with something special for breakfast when they wake up.
 Usually that means cinnamon rolls.
 But for some reason, I wanted to share something with our guests that was a little more on the savory side.